 Driving a scenic highway is more relaxing and enjoyable in our sedan than in our 37′ motorhome.
 We can easily stop to explore wherever we want in our car which is not the case in our motorhome.

 Our hybrid car provides a 20-mile range on electricity before switching to the fuel-efficient gasoline-powered engine.
 We consider our electric fuel as being free because we use our RV solar to re-charge when possible.
-Go here to read more about RV solar basics and our install.
+Go here to read more about RV solar basics and our installation.

 Bicycles are a great option if you don’t travel with a separate vehicle.
 We’ve ridden our bicycles around many cities and love the cardio benefits of pedaling to our destination.